 İstenen sayfanın yerel versiyonuna yönlendirildiniz

-Three different aqueous environmental samples—one surface water and two waste waters—were analyzed for their AOF content following the procedure given in DIN 38409-59.
+Three different aqueous environmental samples—one surface water and two waste waters—were analyzed for their AOF content, as described below.

 The activated carbon containing all adsorbable organically bound fluorine is analyzed by pyrohydrolytic combustion.
 The CIC system consists of an autosampler for solid samples, a combustion module, an absorber module, and an ion chromatograph (IC) (Figure 1).